 Since Malacca is slowly growing as a popular tourist spot in Malaysia.
 The locals are adding more and more boutique hotels that will cater to the needs of every traveler.

-A tour guide will highlight the interesting places!
+A tour guide will highlight interesting places!
 Interested tourists should check the opening hours as the cruise is only available at high tide.
 This is one of the best things that travelers will enjoy when they are in Malacca.

 Visit the oldest Portuguese restaurant in Malaysia, serving Portuguese cuisine at San Pedro restaurant in the Portuguese Settlement Village.

-Visit the Malacca Sultanate Palace
+Visit Malacca Sultanate Palace

+Malacca Sultanate Palace is not a place you would like to miss whenever you go to Malacca.
 It is located at the foot and St. Paul Hill.
 The building was constructed using only wooden pegs and with no nails.

-This is where the locals call ‘the red square’.
+This is what the locals call ‘the red square’.
 The first thing that will catch one’s eye is the bright red paint on the buildings around Dutch Square.
 Contrary to popular belief, the Dutch did not paint this place red.

 In fact, the buildings were actually built with open-faced bricks, but the bricks began leaking, so the Dutch covered them with plaster and painted them white.